AnaHill/AnaHill.github.io/academic.md

   <figcaption><em>Google Scholar Profile Statistics – March 2025 </em></figcaption>
 </figure>

+In the next section, I have chosen some articles to highlight my academic work.
 ## Selected Articles
-Here, I have chosen some articles to highlight my academic work.
-The list 'must' start with the article where I am, for the first and who knows maybe last, time **the last author** and has been described [**here**](#vascularization "3D vascularized chip").
+🧫 The selected articles list 'must' start with the article where I am, for the first, and who knows maybe last, time as **a last author** and has been described [**here**](#vascularization "3D vascularized chip").
 This publication was even in Finnish news!
 <div style="font-size: 0.8em;">
   {% for pub in site.data.publications %}
     {% if pub.article_id == "yrjanainen2024barrier" %}